rwxrob/zet/20211217181157/README.md

 > *They are the same thing.* The most definitive place to read about
 > them is the Kubernetes API documentation itself (see Related).

+It could be that the "object" term comes from the fact that Kubernetes is primarily a REST API and each of these resources (normally thought of as being contained in a YAML manifest file) are actually REST *objects* first and foremost.
+This would explain the confusing use of both "resource" and "object" when referring to a thing in Kubernetes.

 * Pod
 * TODO